Preparing for New REAC Realities: A Time to Re-Exam Your Policies and Procedures

 With the onset of the new 14-day notice REAC Inspection rule; it is time for management companies and owners to develop new metrics for physical compliance.
 A large portion of the intent of the new HUD initiative is to end what they refer to as “Just in Time” repairs and the practice of owners/agents simply operating their properties under the guise of preparing for the exam, instead of looking at the quality of their communities.

 While the presumption that the entire industry operated their properties in this manner is deeply flawed, the perception has resulted in a set of new challenges for the industry.

-At this moment, owner/agents need to develop a new set of metrics and operating standards to address REAC readiness on an everyday basis.
+At this moment, owners/agents need to develop a new set of metrics and operating standards to address REAC readiness on an everyday basis.
 Many in the industry have developed procedures that rely on the last REAC score to determine if a property is ready or in need of additional attention.
-However, many REAC Inspections were deeply flawed due to poor quality and inconsistent results, making these inspections a poor standard for risk rating.
+However, many REAC Inspections were deeply flawed due to inconsistent results, making these inspections a poor standard for risk rating.

 - Layers of internal inspections

 - Risk analysis ratings to determine how frequently, and when, a property needs to be reviewed for its REAC readiness.

 This approach, and ones like it, are an important part of preparing for new, deeper analysis of physical compliance.
 Previous results, as hard-won as they may have been, were built on an older set of expectations and procedures.
 Companies that continue to use those approaches could expose themselves s to non-compliance.
 With new levels of scrutiny on HUD and Tax Credit properties, owners/agents need to bring a new level of seriousness to maintenance.